-Our business affairs are managed under the direction of our board of directors, which currently consists of nine (9) members.
-Our board of directors has affirmatively determined that six (6) of our nine (9) directors qualify as "independent" within the meaning of the listing standards of the Nasdaq Stock Market LLC (Nasdaq).
-Our board of directors is currently divided into three classes with staggered three-year terms.
-However, Proposal No. 1 seeks stockholder approval of an amendment to our Certificate of Incorporation to declassify the board of directors and elect each class of directors to a one-year term, starting with the Annual Meeting.
-If Proposal No. 1 is approved, at each annual meeting of stockholders, a class of directors will be elected for a one-year term to succeed the same class whose term is then expiring.
-If Proposal No. 1 is not approved, at each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose term is then expiring.
+Our business affairs are managed under the direction of our board of directors, which currently consists of seven (7) members.
+Our board of directors has affirmatively determined that five (5) of our seven (7) directors qualify as "independent" within the meaning of the listing standards of the Nasdaq Stock Market LLC (Nasdaq).
+Our board of directors is currently divided into two classes with staggered terms.
+Following the Annual Meeting, our board of directors will consist of one class, with all directors having terms that will expire at our 2025 annual meeting of stockholders.